bhavesh07-ms/social-api-server/README.md

 # Social API Server (Spring Boot - In-Memory)

-This is a lightweight, single-file Java Spring Boot API server that supports basic social media functionality — like user signup, login (JWT-based), post creation, post liking, and post deletion — using in-memory storage (no database).
+This is a lightweight,  Java Spring Boot API server that supports basic social media functionality — like user signup, login (JWT-based), post creation, post liking, and post deletion — using in-memory storage (no database).
 Designed for demonstration, interview, or prototype purposes.

 ---